samply/blaze/docs/implementation/database.md

 * `search-param` - a 4-byte hash of the search parameters code used to identify the search parameter
 * `value` - the encoded value of the resource reachable by the search parameters FHIRPath expression.
 The encoding depends on the search parameters type.

+#### TypeSearchParamTokenFullResource

+New index in v0.27.0.
+It is used to find resources based on full values of search parameters of type token.
+Full values consist of the system and value for Identifiers or code for Codings.
+The system will be the special value 0x000000 if not available in the resource.

+* `type` - the type byte of the resource type (one byte)
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `value` - the full code/value
+* `system` - a 3-byte identifier of the system URI
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

+#### TypeSearchParamTokenSystemResource

+New index in v0.27.0.
+It is used to find resources based on the system only of search parameters of type token.
+If the system is not available, no index entry will be written.

+* `type` - the type byte of the resource type (one byte)
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `system` - a 3-byte identifier of the system URI
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

+#### TypeSearchParamReferenceCanonicalResource

+New index in v0.27.0.
+It is used to find resources based on the reference value in case it is an canonical URL of search parameters of type reference.

+* `type` - the type byte of the resource type (one byte)
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `url` - a 4-byte identifier of the canonical URL
+* `version` - the full version
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

+#### TypeSearchParamReferenceUrlResource

+New index in v0.27.0.
+It is used to find resources based on the reference value in case it is an URL of search parameters of type reference.

+* `type` - the type byte of the resource type (one byte)
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `url` - the full url
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

+#### TypeSearchParamReferenceLocalResource

+New index in v0.27.0.
+It is used to find resources based on the reference value in case it is a local reference of search parameters of type reference.

+* `type` - the type byte of the resource type (one byte)
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `ref-id` - the logical id of the referenced resource
+* `ref-type` - the type byte of the referenced resource type (one byte)
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

+#### ResourceSearchParamTokenFull

+* `type` - the type byte of the resource type (one byte)
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `value` - the full code/value
+* `system` - a 3-byte identifier of the system URI

+#### ResourceSearchParamTokenSystem

+* `type` - the type byte of the resource type (one byte)
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `system` - a 3-byte identifier of the system URI

+#### ResourceSearchParamReferenceCanonical

+* `type` - the type byte of the resource type (one byte)
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `url` - a 4-byte identifier of the canonical URL
+* `version` - the full version

+#### ResourceSearchParamReferenceUrl

+* `type` - the type byte of the resource type (one byte)
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `url` - the full url

+#### ResourceSearchParamReferenceLocal

+* `type` - the type byte of the resource type (one byte)
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `ref-id` - the logical id of the referenced resource
+* `ref-type` - the type byte of the referenced resource type (one byte)

 #### CompartmentSearchParamValueResource

 The `CompartmentSearchParamValueResource` index is used to find resources of a particular compartment based on search parameter values.